 - Future retrieval: to mark items for personal retrieval of either the individual resource or the resultant collection of clustered resources (examples: tagging a group of papers on Del.icio.us in preparation for writing a book, tagging songs on Last.FM to create an adhoc playlist, tagging Flickr photos 'home' to be able to find all photos taken at home later).
 These tags may also be used to incite an activity or act as reminders to oneself or others (e.g., the "to read" tag).
 These descriptive tags are exceptionally helpful in providing metadata about objects that have no other tags associated. - Contribution and sharing: to add to conceptual clusters for the value of either known or unknown audiences.
 (Examples: tag vacation websites for a partner, contribute concert photos and identifying tags to Flickr for anyone who attended the show). - Attract Attention: to get people to look at one's own resource because they are common tags.
 When "tag clouds" or other such lists that reflect popularity of tags are visible in the system, users may be incentivized to contribute tags that might affect that global view (and even to create spam tags.). - Play and Competition: to produce tags based on an internal or external set of rules.
 In some cases, the system devises the rules such as the ESP Game's incentive to tag what others might also tag.
 In others, groups develop their own rules to engage in the system such as when groups seek out all items with a particular feature and tag their existence.
 Some users take advantage of what is available and try to alter the system in the way they see fit.
-Knowing that tags appeared in a tag cloud based on the frequency of a given tag for a podcast, Odeo users attempted to construct sentences by adding and removing tags to change the order of the tags in the interface.
+An example emerged when Odeo users worked to create sentences in the tag clouds by getting the frequency of particular tags correct. - Self Presentation: to write a user's own identity into the system as a way of leaving their mark on a particular resource. (for example, the "seen live" tag in Last.FM marks an individual's identity or personal relation to the resource.)

-- Self Presentation: to write a user's own identity into the system as a way of leaving their mark on a particular resource. (for example, the "seen live" tag in Last.FM marks an individual's identity or personal relation to the resource.) - Opinion Expression: to convey value judgments that they wish to share with others (for example, the "elitist" tag in Yahoo!'s Podcast system is utilized by some users to convey an opinion.)
+Opinion Expression: to convey value judgments that they wish to share with others (for example, the "elitist" tag in Yahoo!'s Podcast system is utilized by some users to convey an opinion.)